 I like to serve sliders right out of the oven, and these Reuben Sliders are no exception.
 I typically cut the sliders, using the rolls as a guideline.
-If I don’t want to set a hot dish on the table, I will occasionally stack them on a plate (helps to keep the heat in) and serve like that.
+If I don’t want to set a hot dish on the table, I will occasionally stack them on a plate (which helps to keep the heat in) and serve it like that.

 - ½ teaspoon dried minced onion